Disney’s Animal Kingdom Lodge — Deluxe Resort — Walt Disney World

 “Safari Guides” are Cast Members in the outside viewing areas who can answer your questions about the animals and birds.

 Altogether, more than 200 mammals and three dozen birds populate the 33-acre area.
 The savannas surround the Lodge on three sides.
 You can view the birds and animals from Resort balconies or from several viewing points — including a landscaped rock outcropping called the Arusha Rock kopje — 24 hours a day.

 Are the animals and birds on the savannas 24 hours a day?
 Where do they sleep?

 The savannas are the actual home for the animals and birds.
 All animals inhabiting the savanna return periodically to an on-site animal care facility for feeding and routine care.
 Many of the species browse, as well, on savanna plantings that are part of their everyday diet and are continually replenished by horticulturists.

-The animals sleep on the savannas, although they are generally much further back and therefore you can’t see them sleep.
+The animals sleep on the savannas, although they are generally much further back.
+You probably won’t be able to see them sleep.
 Each savanna is closed daily for approximately two hours for cleaning and handling animals, in shifts.
 There will always be at least two savannas open at all times.
-A number of the animals are nocturnal and so you may spot them in the middle of the night.
+A number of the animals are nocturnal, so you may spot them in the middle of the night.

 What animals and birds might I see on the savannas?

 The following animals may be found on at least one of the three Animal Kingdom Lodge Savannas: